Play the Songs

 Music samples provided courtesy of DRG Records and Stratford Music Publishing.

-Later that evening, at home, Hubie scorns Kay’s suggestion of a nice steady job in her father’s dry cleaning establishment.
-For him it is the unattainable or nothing: Hubie, in his reach for glory, goes into business with Fatso, Skin, and Brains, three of his old gangster friends from the slot machine days.
-This time, however, it’s to be a legitimate business.
-They are going to lease juke boxes to ice cream parlors and pancake dens.
-The boys meet Tilda, a pretty waitress, when they try to place a juke box in a Greenwich Village pancake house.
-She sings a peculiar kind of folk song.
+Kay suggests that Hubie take a nice steady job in her father’s dry cleaning establishment (“Take A Job”), but he scoffs at the notion.
+Instead, Hubie goes into business with Fatso, Skin, and Brains, three of his old gangster friends from the slot machine days.
+This time, however, they swear “It’s Legitimate”; they plan to lease jukeboxes to ice cream parlors and pancake houses.
+While placing a jukebox in a Greenwich Village restaurant, the men meet Tilda, a young waitress who sings a haunting folk song (“Cry Like The Wind”).

-Some time later Hubie’s combination discovers that getting juke boxes into joints in only part of the battle.
-Successful operators have to make records, develop new talent and build up hit tunes.
-He remembers Tilda’s song and they develop it into a big hit “Cry Like the Wind.”
-Tilda meets a handsome competing record company executive John Henry Wheeler.
-They fall in love with the duet “Fireworks”.
-She skyrockets to fame under Wheeler’s guidance in a zany ballet production number “What’s New at the Zoo?”
-Hubie’s success is dwindling as Kay sings “Adventure” a lament on her life with her no goodnik husband.
+Hubie soon discovers that successful jukebox operators have to make records, develop new talent, and build up hit tunes.
+He remembers Tilda’s song and together they develop it into a big hit (“Ambition”).
+Tilda’s star begins to rise (“Success”) and she meets a handsome competing record company executive named John Henry Wheeler.
+They fall in love (“Fireworks”) and Tilda skyrockets to fame under Wheeler’s guidance in a zany ballet production number (“What’s New at the Zoo?”).
+Meanwhile, Hubie’s success dwindles (“The Late, Late Show”), and Kay wonders how she wound up with such a no-goodnik husband (“Adventure”).

 Book by Garson Kanin